jet/propulsion/README.md

   - `Propulsion.Cosmos`'s `Source` was the first bit done; it's a light wrapper over the [CFP V2 client](https://github.com/Azure/azure-documentdb-changefeedprocessor-dotnet).
 Key implications from that are:
     - order of events in a logical partition can and should be maintained
     - global ordering of events across all logical streams is not achievable due to how CosmosDB works (the only ordering guarantees are at logical partition level, the data can physically split at any time as data grows)
-  - `Propulsion.Kafka`'s `Sink` was next; the central goal here is be able to replicate events being read from CosmosDB onto a Kafka Topic _maintaining the ordering guarantees_.
-Implications:
+  - `Propulsion.Kafka`'s `Sink` was next; the central goal here is to be able to replicate events being read from CosmosDB onto a Kafka Topic _maintaining the ordering guarantees_.
-    - There are two high level ways of achieving ordering guarantees in Kafka:
+   There are two high level ways of achieving ordering guarantees in Kafka:
     1. only ever have a single event in flight; only when you've got the ack for a write do you send the next one. *However, literally doing that compromises throughput massively*.
-       2. use Kafka's transaction facilities (not implemented in `Confluent.Kafka` at the time) => The approach used is to continuously emit messages concurrently in order to maintain throughput, but guarantee to never emit messages for the same _key_ at the same time.
+    2. use Kafka's transaction facilities (not implemented in `Confluent.Kafka` at the time)

+    => The approach used is to continuously emit messages concurrently in order to maintain throughput, but guarantee to never emit messages for the same _key_ at the same time.
   - `Propulsion.Cosmos`'s `Sink` was next up.
 It writes to CosmosDB using `Equinox.CosmosStore`.
 Key implications:
     - because rate-limiting is at the physical partition level, it's crucial for throughput that you keep other partitions busy while wait/retry loops are triggered by hotspots (and you absolutely don't want to exacerbate this effect by competing with yourself)